staff0rd/documentation/commercial/cluster-with-manager-nodes.md

 ### Configure the Manager Node as a service (Windows-Specific)

 You can install manager nodes as a Windows service so they can start on boot rather than running in interactive mode.
-Each manager service is given an instance name, which becomes the name of the service (and part of the description for easy identification).
+Each manager service is given an node name, which becomes the name of the service (and part of the description for easy identification).
 The service is installed by default with a startup type of "Automatic (Delayed Start)".

 #### Installing the service